TheLonelyGhost/blog/content/posts/what-is-a-symbol.md

 ## Characters versus Strings

 In case you weren’t already aware, a character might represent any one key on your keyboard, including letters, numbers, punctuation (like `?` and `!`), or other bits of written language (like `{` or `)`).
 A character can make up individual letters you might not see on your keyboard, like “é” or “→”.
-The point is, a character can be a large number of possible values taking up the same physical space on your screen as a 1 or 0.
+The point is, a character can be numerous possible values taking up the same physical space on your screen as a 1 or 0.

 Going back to what was said before, computers think in binary.
 We could come up with a way to store every character, mapping to a numerical value.
 These are called character encodings.
 Like other datatypes this tells us how many digits each character will take up.
 A character might be ASCII and be only what you might see on a QWERTY keyboard, or it might be UTF-8 and include emoji and other richer styles of a character.
 For the sake of simplicity, we’ll stick with ASCII.